Seal Beach, California: Other points of interest

 On Electric Avenue where the railroad tracks used to run, there is the Red Car Museum which features a restored Pacific Electric Railway Red Car.
 The Balboa Line once passed through Seal Beach going south to the Balboa Peninsula in Newport Beach.
 Going north into Long Beach a rider could then take the Red Cars through much of Los Angeles County.
+Anderson Street Water Tower is a restored 1892 water tower that is being rented for overnight stays.

 Seal Beach is also home to the Bay Theatre, which was a popular venue for independent film and revival screenings.
 It was closed in 2012 but was purchased in 2017 by Paul Dunlap who is currently restoring it.

 The Seal Beach National Wildlife Refuge is located on part of the Naval Weapons Station Seal Beach.
 Much of the refuge's 911 acre is the remnant of the saltwater marsh in the Anaheim Bay estuary (the rest of the marsh became the bayside community of Huntington Harbour, which is part of Huntington Beach).
 Three endangered species, the Ridgway's light-footed rail, the California least tern, and the Belding's Savannah sparrow, can be found nesting in the refuge.
 With the loss and degradation of coastal wetlands in California, the remaining habitat, including the Bolsa Chica Ecological Reserve in Huntington Beach and Upper Newport Bay in Newport Beach, has become much more important for migrating and wintering shorebirds, waterfowl, and seabirds.
 Although the refuge is a great place for birdwatching, because it is part of the weapons station, access is limited and usually restricted to once-a-month tours.

-Recreation
+Parks and recreation

 The second longest wooden pier in California (the longest is in Oceanside) is located in Seal Beach and is used for fishing and sightseeing.
-The pier has periodically suffered severe damage due to storms and other mishaps, requiring extensive reconstruction.
-A plaque at the pier's entrance memorializes Federal Emergency Administration of Public Works, 1938, Project No. Calif.
-1723-F, a rebuilding necessitated by storms in 1935.
-Another plaque honors the individuals, businesses, and groups who helped rebuild the pier after a storm on March 2, 1983, tore away several sections.
-A "Save the Pier" group formed in response to an initial vote by the City Council not to repair the pier.
-The ensuing outcry of dismay among residents caused the City Council to reverse its stance while claiming the city lacked the necessary funds.
-Residents mobilized and eventually raised $2.3 million from private and public donors to rebuild the pier.

-Surfing locations in Seal Beach include the Seal Beach pier and the river-"Stingray Bay" (or Ray Bay—the surfer's nickname for the mouth of the San Gabriel River—the stingrays are attracted by the heated water from several upstream powerplants).
-Classic longboard builders in the area include Harbour Surfboards, established in 1959, in Seal Beach.
+The pier has required repairs following storms in 1935 and 1983.